Logan-Gaillard/Joy2Win/README.md

     https://sourceforge.net/projects/vjoystick/

 ## 🕹️ Usage
-1. Open main.py in your code editor.

-2. Replace MAC_JOYCON_LEFT and MAC_JOYCON_RIGHT with the MAC address of your Joy-Con 2.

-3. Hold the sync button until the LED search animation starts.

-4. Run the script :
+1. Run the script :
     ```bash
     python main.py
     ```

+2. Follow the instructions displayed when the script starts.

 Your Joy-Con will now act like a virtual Xbox 360 controller.

-## 🔍 How to find your Joy-Con MAC address
-1. Connect the Joy-Con to your Switch.

-2. Go to System Settings > Controllers and Sensors.

-3. Select Bluetooth Devices.

-4. The MAC address will appear at the bottom of the screen.

 ## Author
 Made by **Octokling**